hdrhbbu1/johnpmorris.github.io/pages/blog/css-generators.md

 <br>

-^ This is now something like $14 a month which is complete horseshit considering its just stolen from `animate.css`, use that instead.
+^ This is now something like $14 a month which is complete horseshit considering its just taken straight from `animate.css`, use that instead.
 [Dan Eden's Animate.css](http://daneden.github.io/animate.css/).

 <br>